jimhigson/oboe.js-dissertation/markdown/3_Background.md

 In Node I/O is performed using a unified data streaming interface regardless of the source.
-The streams fit comfortably with the wider event-driven model by implementing Node's EventEmitter interface, a generic Observer pattern API.
-Although the abstraction provided by streams is quite a thin layer on top of the host system's socket, it forms a powerful and intuitive interface.
+The streams fit comfortably with the wider event-driven model by implementing Node's EventEmitter interface, a generic dispatcher capable of supporting any event type.
+Although the abstraction provided by streams is quite a thin layer on top of the host system's sockets, it forms a powerful and intuitive interface.
 For many tasks it is preferable to program in a 'plumbing' style by joining one stream's output to another's input.
 In the example below a resource from the